- See a full list of publications

 Women’s Lives Today

-My current research interests centre around two board topics: activist interactions between art, crafts and knowledge; and queering relationships between computers/humans/non-human creatures, and I welcome research proposals in these fields.
-I am especially keen to work with doctoral students who would like to utilise 'creative' methodologies, and if you have a relevant research project outside of my core interests I am happy to discuss it with you.
+My current research interests centre around two board topics: activist interactions between art, crafts and knowledge; and queering relationships between computers/humans/non-human creatures.
+Although I am about to retire (in December 2019) and am no longer taking on research students, I am always happy to discuss these issues.

 ‘From fear to hope, from protest to resistance’ Discover Society 42, 2017